varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

-We have learned, painfully, that an IPv6 which is only marginally better than IPv4 and which offers no tangible benefit for the people who have the cost/trouble of the upgrade, does not penetrate the network on its own, and barely even on goverments mandate.
+We have learned, painfully, that an IPv6 which is only marginally better than IPv4 and which offers no tangible benefit for the people who have the cost/trouble of the upgrade, does not penetrate the network on its own, and barely even on governments mandate.

 We have also learned that a protocol which delivers the goods can replace all competition in virtually no time.